fehlhabers/teashaped.dev/_posts/2023-06-XX-cop-lean-coffee.md

 Not all topics get the needed interest from practitioners!
 This is often very natural.
 A topic might be highly relevant during a period, be it short or long.
 What might happen is that there is no longer the same need.
 Maybe teams have now become proficient enough in an area that they do not have the same interest or need anymore?
 In that case, it might be time to either meet more seldom, or also decide to terminate the activity.
 The CoP can always be revived again if needed, but it might also be a good idea to switch topic to a more suitable one?

 ![](/assets/images/cop-lean-coffee/reaper.png)

+## Final thoughts
+I just went through some aspects, both on theoretical and practical levels, on why I think that CoPs are an important part of a modern organization and some tips on how to make them successful.
+It might be important to note that any type of community setup like this requires some level of maturity in the culture of self-organization and ownership of teams.
+Start small, make it inclusive.
+Even if the organization is not yet mature enough for the concept of CoP to work, it will still habe a positive impact and might help initiatives further ahead.